Dr. Martha Foote

 Master of Education, East Texas State University

 Major: Elementary Education; Minor: English

 Current responsibilities as faculty are to teach masters and doctoral level courses, serve as program coordinator for the Cohort of Rockwall Educators’ (CORE) Masters Cohort; and advise and mentor doctoral students.
-Previously, I have taught undergraduate and graduate courses in ECE, ELED, and Reading.
-Center Coordinator for the Plano Center for Professional Development and Technology, Spring 1997 – Spring 2001.
+Previously, I have taught undergraduate and graduate courses in ECE, ELED, and Reading and served as the Center Coordinator for the Plano Center for Professional Development and Teaching.